Looking for Halifax Bank Fraud? Call 0844 770 5605

 Halifax offer a variety of different bank accounts to customers in the United Kingdom, from current accounts to high interest savings accounts.

-If you are a Halifax current account owner, you can call Halifax Building Society Mortgages on 0844 770 5605 to solve any issue you may have had with your account.
+If you are a Halifax current account owner, you can call Halifax Bank Fraud on 0844 770 5605 to solve any issue you may have had with your account.
 There are a large array of current accounts to choose from when banking with Halifax, each one designed to suit different customers’ needs.
 If you are switching your account from another bank to Halifax, there are a few things to be aware of.